CCS Insight Releases Latest Wearables Forecast

 About CCS Insight

-CCS Insight is a global analyst company focussing on mobile communications and the Internet.
+CCS Insight is a global technology analyst company focussing on the mobile, Internet and media industries.
 It provides comprehensive services that are tailored to meet the needs of individual clients, helping them make sense of the connected world.
-Follow @CCSInsight on Twitter or learn more at www.ccsinsight.com.

 For further information contact: